DSharpPlus/DSharpPlus/docs/articles/commands/introduction.md

         // The default behavior is that the bot reacts to direct mentions
         // and to the "!" prefix.
         // If you want to change it, you first set if the bot should react to mentions
-        // and then you can provide as much prefixes as you want.
+        // and then you can provide as many prefixes as you want.
         PrefixResolver = new DefaultPrefixResolver(true, "?", "&").ResolvePrefixAsync
     });